natoriamilligan/linux-cheatsheet/basic-commands.md

 `sudo adduser` : adds a user
 `sudo groupadd` : adds a group
-`id` : lists user ID, group ID, and any groups that the user belongs to `sudo usermod -aG party beth` : adds user to a group (usermod modifies user accounts -aG adds user to a group) `group` : lists what groups a user is in
+`id` : lists user ID, group ID, and any groups that the user belongs to `sudo usermod -aG party beth` : adds user to a supplementary group (usermod modifies user accounts -aG adds user to a supp group -g adds use to primary group)
+`groups` : lists what groups a user is in
 `chown` : change owndership of a file (sudo chown beth:beth /pathToFile) `chmod` : change file permissions (sudo chmod 750 /pathToFile -- Owner(7) = Read(4) + Write(2) + Execute(1) Group(5) = Read(4) + Execute(1))